megacodist/algodraft/AlgoDraft/Type Aliases.md

 ```
 RECORD EmployeeDetails
-    $employeeId AS String,
+    employeeId AS String,
-    $department AS String,
+    department AS String,
-    $yearsOfService AS Integer
+    yearsOfService AS Integer
 ENDRECORD

 // Alias for the EmployeeDetails record